joergen7/cuneiform-doc/quickstart.rst

    environment.

 .. hint::
-   If you are running a Debian-based operatin system you can install these packages simply by entering::
+   If you are running a Debian-based operating system you can install these packages simply by entering::

-       sudo apt-get install -y gdebi
        wget https://opscode-omnibus-packages.s3.amazonaws.com/debian/6/x86_64/chefdk_0.10.0-1_amd64.deb
-       sudo gdebi chefdk_0.10.0-1_amd64.deb
+       sudo dpkg -i chefdk_0.10.0-1_amd64.deb
        sudo apt-get install git virtualbox vagrant

 Setting up a VM